 The General Annual Grant (GAG) relates to the school's development and operational activities.
+The transfer from GAG relates to funding towards fixed asset additions in the year.

 Pupil Premium relates to additional funding received to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
 The funds have been fully spent at the year end.